aws/eks-anywhere/docs/content/en/docs/reference/vsphere/vsphere-dhcp.md

 # Configure /etc/default/isc-dhcp-server

-Add the main interface to this file e.g: eth0 (this example uses ens160).
+Add the main NIC device interface to this file, such as eth0 (this example uses ens160).

 ```
 INTERFACESv4="ens160"